theupsilongirl/theupsilongirl/README.md

 </div>
 <p></p>
 <p align="justify">
 Hey there!
 I'm Emi Tanaka, a 20-year-old developer originally from Japan, now living in France.
-Check out my portfolio where I showcase my expertise in backend and frontend development using React, TypeScript, Python, C#, and Go.
+Check out my <a href="https://theupsilongirl.github.io/">portfolio</a> where I showcase my expertise in backend and frontend development using React, TypeScript, Python, C#, and Go.

 </p>